NutNut17/nut17-notes/content/_index.md

   noindex: false # false (default) or true
 ---

-This is a site where I collect notes from what I’ve learned and done.
-Visit `Docs` for some useful quicknotes and `Blog` for detailed activities and projects that I have worked on.
+This is a site where I collect, organize notes so I can refer quickly anytime.
+Visit `Blog` for detailed projects that I have worked on.
+Don't take too serious about this website.